puckblush/tofu/README.md

 <b>If you encountered an error along the lines of "CMD.exe does not exist at PATH", it could be an IO error; You can confirm this by trying to browse to the drive in the file explorer</b><br>

 <h1>Modules : </h1>
-Because tofu works on modules, it can be constantly expanded for different purposes.
+Because tofu works on modules, it can be expanded for different purposes.
 See the 'modules' section for examples.<br>
 Current Modules:<br>
 1. <i>hashdump.py</i> - Dumps NTLM hashes from the target Windows filesystem<br>
 2. <i>osk_backdoor.py</i> - Backdoor osk.exe to bypass the login; also includes an 'unbackdoor' module<br>